Crying: Categorizing dimensions

+A Frenchman weeps during a ceremony in Marseille as the colours of French regiments dissolved under the terms of the 1940 armistice are sent to North Africa, 15 September 1940.

 There have been many attempts to differentiate between the two distinct types of crying: positive and negative.
 Different perspectives have been broken down into three dimensions to examine the emotions being felt and also to grasp the contrast between the two types.

 Spatial perspective explains sad crying as reaching out to be "there", such as at home or with a person who may have just died.
 In contrast, joyful crying is acknowledging being "here."
 It emphasized the intense awareness of one's location, such as at a relative's wedding.

 Temporal perspective explains crying slightly differently.
 In temporal perspective, sorrowful crying is due to looking to the past with regret or to the future with dread.
 This illustrated crying as a result of losing someone and regretting not spending more time with them or being nervous about an upcoming event.
 Crying as a result of happiness would then be a response to a moment as if it is eternal; the person is frozen in a blissful, immortalized present.

 The last dimension is known as the public-private perspective.
 This describes the two types of crying as ways to imply details about the self as known privately or one's public identity.
 For example, crying due to a loss is a message to the outside world that pleads for help with coping with internal sufferings.
 Or, as Arthur Schopenhauer suggested, sorrowful crying is a method of self-pity or self-regard, a way one comforts oneself.
 Joyful crying, in contrast, is in recognition of beauty, glory, or wonderfulness.